Alexander-Gerontas/Youtube-Downloader/README.md

 # Youtube downloader

 Description:
  - A video to mp3 converter targeting google's youtube platform made for educational purposes.
-My main purpose for building this app was to understand automatic deployment pipelines.
+My main motivation for building this app was to better understand automatic deployment pipelines.

 Usage:
   - User can download music from a youtube video by providing the video url.